oremaz/bench_research_ml_project/nut_agent/README.md

 # AI Nutritionist Agent

-A sophisticated nutritionist agent built with LangGraph and Streamlit that leverages Google Gemini LLM for primary analysis and optionally uses trained machine learning models for validation and double-checking.
+A sophisticated nutritionist agent built with LangGraph and Streamlit that leverages Google Gemini LLM for primary analysis and, if available, uses trained machine learning models for validation and double-checking.
+Includes secure user registration, session management, and advanced personalization features.

 ## Features